 Water monitoring and management was identified as the first priority area for DE Africa.
 To address this, we have made a continental scale water monitoring service available, known as Water Observations from Space (WOfS).
 This service supports nations and stakeholders to make informed decisions, plans, and on-going adjustments that will contribute toward achieving SDG 6 outcomes.
 It helps users to understand the location and movement of water present in the African landscape.
 The data allows anyone to identify water resources more efficiently.
 It helps African farmers and governments use their land and water resources more sustainably, and it enables better planning which increases the availability of safe and drinkable water.

 WOfS data supports the sustainable management of water and sanitation for Africa by providing information that enables the monitoring of ecosystems over time.
-Water information will soon be available through the service in near real-time and can be used for environmental monitoring, flood mapping, monitoring planned water releases, and management of water resources in highly regulated systems.
+Water information is available through the service in near real-time and can be used for environmental monitoring, flood mapping, monitoring planned water releases, and management of water resources in highly regulated systems.
 Through identifying trends and changes over time WOfS data can improve the management of water resources, providing a greater understanding of certain impacts, such as floods and droughts.

 Water Observations from Space all-time summary (WOfS) over Senegal